Kharacternyk/barva/README.rst

 bspwm-borders.sh
 ----------------

-Pulses the window borders of windows under BSPWM.
+Pulses the borders of not-focused windows under BSPWM.

 ===============
 Tips and tricks